nikhil/nikhil.github.io/projects.md

   - name: Btk
 - name: galaxytocummerbund
   url: https://github.com/nikhil/galaxytocummerbund
-  description: A bash script that batch renames all the output files downloaded from the Galaxy server so that it can be used to run cummerbund.
+  description: A bash script that batch renames all the output files downloaded from the Galaxy server so that it can be used to run CummeRbund.
   images:
   - image: galaxy.png
   - image: rna.jpg